0xPolygonID/tutorials/mkdocs/docs/wallet/iden3comm/APIs/authenticate.md

-# Authenticate Identity with Issuer
+# To Authenticate Identity with Issuer

-An Integrator, to use the services of an Issuer, needs to authenticate itself with that Issuer.
+An Integrator, in order to use the services of an Issuer, needs to authenticate itself with that Issuer.
 For this to happen, the Integrator needs to call the `authenticate()` function.

 ```
 Future<void> authenticate(